DLR-SC/tigl/doc/installation.md

 @subsection pixi Using the Pixi package manager

 We recommend installing TiGL's dependencies and configuring TiGL using the [pixi](https://pixi.sh/latest/) package manager.
-In the root directory of our repository is a `pixi.toml` file that defines several environments and tasks.
+In the root directory of our repository, there is a `pixi.toml` file that defines several environments and tasks.

 A pixi *environment* corresponds to a typical build configuration frequently used by us, the TiGL developers or as part of our continuous integration pipeline.
 Each environment and platform comes with a specific set of dependencies.